tigerwill90/fox/README.md

 #### Priority rules
 Routes are prioritized based on specificity, with static segments taking precedence over wildcard segments.

+The following rules apply:

+- Static segments are always evaluated first.
+- A named parameter can only overlap with a catch-all parameter or static segments.
-A wildcard segment (named parameter or catch all) can only overlap with static segments, for the same HTTP method.
+- A catch-all parameter can only overlap with a named parameter or static segments.
+- When a named parameter overlaps with a catch-all parameter, the named parameter is evaluated first.

 For instance, `GET /users/{id}` and `GET /users/{name}/profile` cannot coexist, as the `{id}` and `{name}` segments are overlapping.
 These limitations help to minimize the number of branches that need to be evaluated in order to find the right match, thereby maintaining high-performance routing.